What you will learn in this post:

 I injected one marijuana and now I am dead.

-Judging from these testimonials we can safely conclude that cannabis:
+Judging from these testimonials we can conclude that cannabis:

-So, how did your first experience with cannabis change your mind about it?
+So, how did your first experience with cannabis change your perspective?
 Did marijuana change your life for the better, or could you go without it?